TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.2.2 =

+* Further protection against bugs in other plugins that interfere with the loading of JavaScript files, causing the TablePress admin screens to be unusable, was added.
+* The code that evaluates Shortcode parameters was optimized for a higher performance.
+* The “Sorted” order of the “Row Order” premium feature module no longer raises an error.
+(TablePress Pro and Max only.)
+* Updated external libraries to benefit from enhancements and bug fixes.

 = Version 2.2.1 =

 * Further protection against bugs in other plugins that interfere with the loading of JavaScript files, causing the TablePress admin screens to be unusable, was added.